-Every other week there are discussions and comments about classic media such as television “dying” in countries all over the world - which would therefore also affect the Latin American region.
-But as a matter of fact it is nothing like that: TV currently reaches 92.5% of the population in Argentina, Brazil, Chile, Colombia, Ecuador, Mexico, and Peru (Statista, 2017).
+Every other week there are discussions and comments about classic media such as television losing relevance in countries all over the world - which would therefore also affect the Latin American region.
+But as a matter of fact, it is nothing like that: in 2021, TV reached 93% of the Latin American population.

 As a company of reference in the media monitoring sector, eMM provides the best solution to monitor TV in Latin America – from broadcast and digital television to public and private channels.
-Our customers are able to monitor the most important ones all over the Latin American region in real-time and have the possibility to add new channels according to their necessity.
-If you want to monitor TV in Latin America and take advantage of its vibrant television culture, leave a message and we will organize an individual demo:
+Our customers are able to monitor the most important Latin American channels in the region, 24/7 and in real time.
+Additionally, they have the possibility to add new channels according to their necessity.

 You might also be interested in: